Ada-Developers-Academy/core-unit-1/intro-to-dev-environment/intro-to-computer-memory.md

 ### Metaphor Pt 1: RAM As the Countertop

-We've discussed that memory and RAM that is responsible for storing instructions.
-There are other parts of a computer that are responsible for long-term storage (such as a hard disk drive).
+We've discussed that the memory we call RAM is responsible for storing instructions and data while a program is executing.
+There are other parts of a computer that are responsible for holding that data when a program _isn't_ actively running.
+Somewhat confusingly, modern devices sometimes refer to this as memory too, but it is better described as **storage**, where data can be kept for the long-term.
+A common example of this is a hard disk drive in a computer.

-To illustrate the difference between these memory and storage, we can compare a computer to a kitchen.
+To illustrate the difference between memory and storage, we can compare a computer to a kitchen.

-The CPU is the chef. _RAM_ is countertop space.
-Long-term storage is a pantry or fridge.
+The CPU is the chef. _RAM_ (memory) is countertop space.
+Long-term storage is a pantry, fridge, or recipe box.

 The chef is limited in how much they can do at once by their countertop space, which is for putting things temporarily while doing something with them.